 Investments are reported at fair value, which has been determined based primarily on quoted market prices (see note 3).
+Asset values for Alternative Equity as reported on page 31 are as of September 30th of each year due to the late reporting nature of the investment class.

 Gains and losses on the sale of investments are computed using the specific identification method of determining cost.
-The net appreciation(depreciation) in the fair value of investments held by the Retirement System is based on the valuation of investments as of the date of the Comparative Statements of Net Assets Available for Benefits.
+The net appreciation (depreciation) in the fair value of investments held by the Retirement System is based on the valuation of investments as of the date of the Comparative Statements of Net Assets Available for Benefits.